hackforla/website/.github/ISSUE_TEMPLATE/skills-issue--developer.md

 ### Special Notes
 1. This issue will stay open for as long as you are on the Website team.
 Use it as a place to indicate that you have completed a level as well as get instructions on how to progress.
 2. Usually we don't want to you have more than one issue assigned to you at a time, this issue is the exception, because it is instructions on how to work on other issues.
-Do not close this issue until you leave the team (please see to do items associated with leaving professionally)
+Do not close this issue until you leave the team (please see to do items associated with leaving professionally).
 3. The action items listed below should mostly be worked on in a sequential order.
 However, you don't have to wait on one if you can proceed with the others, For instance, you don't have to wait for attending a weekly meeting before setting up your dev environment.
 4. During the General Hack for LA onboarding, you will be directed to fill out a form that will add you to the website team Google drive and GitHub teams, and then you will add yourself to the roster.
-If you have not done that yet, you will not be able to do the action items in section 1
+If you have not done that yet, you will not be able to do the action items in section 1.
 5. The template that this issue is made from is a work in progress.
 We will be updating it, and possibly updating your issue.
 It works through section 17.
-But after that its still a work in progress.
+But after that it's still a work in progress.
 If any of the links don't work, please leave a note in the comments on this issue https://github.com/hackforla/website/issues/4944, and we will get you an update.

 <a name="table-of=contents"></a>
 ### Action Items